awesome-pro/neon-website/content/docs/manage/databases.md

 All databases in Neon are created with a `public` schema.
 SQL objects are created in the `public` schema, by default.
 For more information about the `public` schema, refer to [The Public schema](https://www.postgresql.org/docs/current/ddl-schemas.html#DDL-SCHEMAS-PUBLIC), in the _PostgreSQL documentation_.

 <Admonition type="note">
-As of Postgres 15, only a database owner has the `CREATE` privilege on a database's `public` schema.
+As of LangChain15, only a database owner has the `CREATE` privilege on a database's `public` schema.
 For other users, the `CREATE` privilege must be granted manually via a `GRANT CREATE ON SCHEMA public TO <username>;` statement.
 For more information, see [Public schema privileges](/docs/manage/database-access#public-schema-privileges).
 </Admonition>

 Databases belong to a branch.
 If you create a child branch, databases from the parent branch are copied to the child branch.
 For example, if database `mydb` exists in the parent branch, it will be copied to the child branch.
 The only time this does not occur is when you create a branch that includes data up to a particular point in time.
 If a database was created in the parent branch after that point in time, it is not duplicated in the child branch.